 We've added new signs along the Bath River Line, designed by Fieldwork Facility and engineered and installed by Rivermeade.
 These include wayfinding signs and story panels to help people explore the route between Pulteney Bridge and Newbridge.
 Flood marks under Halfpenny bridge were the inspiration for the River Line logo design.

-Examples of new Bath River Line signage along the riverside route, featuring a trail map and wayfinding post.
+Examples of new Bath River Line signage along the riverside route, featuring a trail map and an information sign illustrating history and wildlife along the route.
 The signage highlights key locations along the 10km riverside trail, which connects Newbridge and Batheaston through the historic centre of Bath.

 Find out more